The following classifications are made for degree-seeking students:

 - supplying final transcripts

 - Defer: The student may need to retake a graduate exam or complete 6 credit hours at SXU as a student-at-large, if approved by program director.
-The student's progress is reviewed again with a specific date listed.
+The student's progress will be reviewed.

 - Deny admission: Student has not met the admission requirements.
 Denied applicants are not allowed to register for classes.
 Denied applicants may not reapply to the same program for at least one year.